aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

 ~~~
 blastn -outfmt "7 std gaps" -query 513_novel_precursors_from_mirdeep_run4.fa -db blastdb/unique_turkey_and_mirbase21_hsa_mmu_gga_precursors -out blastout.txt
 ~~~
-  * 184 of the 513 miRNAs have similarity (escore < 1E-8) to a chicken, human, or mouse precursor.
+  * 184 of the 513 miRNAs have high similarity (escore < 1E-8) to a chicken, human, or mouse precursor.
 Where there is more than one, the top hit from each taxa are all the same miRNA family.
 I kept just the top hit from each.
 (162 of the 306 precursors where at least one of the miRNAs has enough expression for DESEQ to evaluate)
   * 186 of the 513 miRNAs have similarity to a predicted turkey Ensembl or RNACentral miRNA.
 (162 of the 306 precursors where at least one of the miRNAs has enough expression for DESEQ to evaluate... the 162 here and above is a coincidence--it isn't the exact same set)

 ## Predict targets